-Men are four times more likely to get bladder cancer than women15
+Men are four times more likely to get bladder cancer than women

-Bladder cancer is the ninth most common cancer globally and its accurate diagnosis and follow-up remain a challenge, making it the most expensive cancer to treat.
-15-17
+Bladder cancer is the fourth most common cancer in men (less in women) and its accurate diagnosis and follow-up remain a challenge, making it the most expensive cancer to treat.

 Hematuria (presence of blood in urine) is the first sign of bladder cancer and it has been estimated that there are approximately 10.8 million hematuria visits to urologists per year in the US alone.
-18 Urologists conduct cytopathology from a bladder wash or urine sample; however these methods only have 20-50% sensitivity for low grade tumors so patients generally undergo a cystoscopy.
-19,20
+Urologists conduct cytopathology from a bladder wash or urine sample; however, these methods only have 20-50% sensitivity for low grade tumors so patients generally undergo a cystoscopy.

 In the US, approximately 3 million cystoscopies are planned or conducted annually.
-18 230,000 cystoscopies are performed in patients with a near-zero risk of bladder cancer.
-18 Only about 28% of patients undergoing a cystoscopy will be diagnosed with cancer and 20,000 bladder cancer cases are missed annually among moderate- and high-risk hematuria patients.
-18,21
+230,000 cystoscopies are performed in patients with a near-zero risk of bladder cancer.
+Only about 28% of patients undergoing a cystoscopy will be diagnosed with cancer and 20,000 bladder cancer cases are missed annually among moderate- and high-risk hematuria patients.

-It is estimated that 70% of patients in the US treated for early stage bladder cancer will experience a recurrence and lifelong surveillance with cystoscopy is recommended.19 However, cystoscopy is unideal for monitoring because it is too invasive of a procedure to ask a patient to undergo repeatedly.
-A highly sensitive and non-invasive diagnostic test is needed to monitor early tumors and recurrence for the 400,000 patients under surveillance in the US.19,22
+It is estimated that 70% of patients in the US treated for early stage bladder cancer will experience a recurrence; therefore, lifelong surveillance with cystoscopy is recommended.
+However, cystoscopy is unideal for monitoring because it is too invasive of a procedure to ask a patient to undergo repeatedly.
+A highly sensitive and non-invasive diagnostic test is needed to monitor early tumors and recurrence for the 400,000 patients under surveillance in the US.